 - Acquisition timings of topics across all languages studies is variable: both early and late topics observed, within a single (bilingual) individual.
-Important role of the L1 in shaping developmental trends ('sensitivity to initial conditions'). - - Importantly, our results appear to concern rather abstract formal properties of the topics in question: - The patterns do not directly concern clitic development: - Clitics can be acquired before CLLD (Study 2). - Contrasts/pairs like European vs Brazilian Portuguese: superficially 'identical' topicalisation strategy (left-dislocation of an XP without clitic resumption), but distinct acquisition timings. - Neither do they concern (just) moved vs non-moved topics; or V2 topics in Germanic only, the patterns generalise crosslinguistically. - Possibly also not (exclusively) frequency-driven, though this requires additional corroboration. - → Instead, we proposed topic-development systematically 'tracks' L1-complexity, including those languages which had been argued to support maturational proposals.
+Important role of the L1 in shaping developmental trends ('sensitivity to initial conditions'). - → Key implication: topic-development cannot cannot be subject to rigid biological constraints as in bottom-up maturation.
+Endorses central insight of continuity and inward maturation (early CP). - Importantly, our results appear to concern rather abstract formal properties of the topics in question: - The patterns do not directly concern clitic development: - \ Clitics can be acquired before CLLD (Study 2). - \ Contrasts/pairs like European vs Brazilian Portuguese: superficially 'identical' topicalisation strategy (left-dislocation of an XP without clitic resumption), but distinct acquisition timings. - Neither do they concern (just) moved vs non-moved topics; or V2 topics in Germanic only, the patterns generalise crosslinguistically. - Possibly also not (exclusively) frequency-driven, though this requires additional corroboration. - → Instead, we proposed topic-development systematically 'tracks' L1-complexity, including those languages which had been argued to support maturational proposals.